Board of Directors

-Isabelle Marcoux was appointed Chair of the Board of Transcontinental Inc. on February 16, 2012.
-She had been Vice Chair of the Board since 2007 and Vice President, Corporate Development since 2004.
-In the latter role, she was responsible for the strategic planning process and mergers and acquisitions.
+Isabelle Marcoux is Chair of the Board of Transcontinental Inc. since February 2012.
+She was Vice Chair of the Board of Transcontinental Inc. from 2007 and Vice President, Corporate Development from 2004.
+In this latter role, she was responsible for the strategic planning process and mergers and acquisitions.

 Between 1997 and 2004, Ms. Marcoux was Director, Mergers and Acquisitions, as well as Director, Legal Affairs and Assistant Corporate Secretary.
 Before joining Transcontinental, she was a lawyer at McCarthy Tétrault LLP.

-In 2010, Ms. Marcoux received the prestigious Canada's Most Powerful Women: Top 100TM award, in the Corporate Executives category.
+In 2015, the Fédération des chambres de commerce du Québec awarded Isabelle Marcoux the Mercure Leadership Germaine-Gibara Award in the Large Business category, recognizing the exceptional contribution of a businesswoman who has demonstrated audacity and influence throughout her career and within her industry.
+In 2014, Ms. Marcoux was named to the prestigous list of Canada's Top 50 Business Leaders by Power & Influence magazine.
+In 2010 and 2012, Ms. Marcoux received the highly regarded Canada's Most Powerful Women: Top 100™ award, in the Corporate Executives category.
 The Top 100 is Canada's most visible award for the country's highest achieving female executives in the private, public and not-for-profit sectors.
-On December 13, 2010, Ms. Marcoux was named Personality of the week by La Presse and Radio-Canada in recognition of an outstanding career that has earned her positions on the boards of major Canadian companies — an achievement few women can claim.
-In 2007, she was a recipient of Canada's Top 40 under 40TM award, a national program which honours every year 40 Canadians under 40 who have reached a significant level of success in a private corporation, in the public service or as a member of a non-profit organization.
+In 2010, Ms. Marcoux was named Personality of the week by La Presse and Radio-Canada in recognition of an outstanding career that has earned her positions on the boards of major Canadian companies — an achievement few women can claim.
+In 2007, she was a recipient of Canada's Top 40 under 40™ award, a national program which honours every year 40 Canadians under 40 who have reached a significant level of success in a private corporation, in the public service or as a member of a non-profit organization.

 President & CEO